RockRottenSalad/simple_x11_tiling_wm/README.md

 <br>
 ## Current features
 - Spawning windows
-- Closing windows(except for the last window, which will cause a segfault due to missing NULL check)
+- Closing windows(Not reliable, buggy, tends to crash)
 - Dynamically tile master window on left and slave windows on right
 - Incrementing the master stack
+- Resizing master stack
 - Cycle forwards/backwards through the stack
 <br>

 ## Missing features
 - Workspaces
-- Resizing
 - Status bar(if I feel like it)
+- Actually making this thing stable and not crash
 <br>

 ## Running